blakethepatton/pg-truncate-example/README.md

 table or truncate those tables too.
 In the meantime, just don't truncate your tables in postgres.
 Unless you know what it's going to do.
 Simple enough!

+#### Solution?

+My proposed solution is to get rid of the cascading statement of the truncate command.
+I would wholeheartedly rather get an error warning me of what I'm about to do than to actually do it.
+If you check out the branch `patched` you can try this again with the patched version of laravel that disallows such destruction.

+`git checkout patched`
+`php artisan migrate:refresh`
+`php artisan db:seed`
+`php artisan db:seed --class=ProductCategorySeeder` -> `Errors out warning you about foreign key constraints.`

 #### Cleanup

 Now we're done, feel free to `docker-compose down` and clean the files off your drive.